Our chapter is so very grateful for our past, present and future patriots.

 We annually present awards to three local JROTC units in Manatee County.

-We provide entertainment for residents at the Douglas T. Jacobson State Veterans Home.
+We have provided entertainment for residents at the Douglas T. Jacobson State Veterans Home.

-Chapter members are actively involved in the support of the Manatee County Veterans Council.
+Chapter members are actively involved in the support of the Manatee County Veterans Council by serving on their board and committees, helping with the

 The chapter participates each year in the Veterans Day Parade, local commemorative events, and parades promoting patriotism.